 Dunnottar Castle is the first castle built in Scotland in the early middle ages.
 Despite the weather changes and other issues the castle’s remains still include its 14th-century tower house as well as its 16th-century palace and were home to the most powerful families of Scottish history.

 This most beautiful Buda Castle was originally built in the 13th century, but the work didn’t stop.
 There were extensions and renovations going on continuously to the castle over the next two centuries.
 Some of the renovations are still going on in the current scenario.

 This jaw-dropping Castle is not just a place for visitors but also a home to several galleries.
 Including the Budapest History Museum and the Hungarian National Gallery.
 Only fragments are kept later in medieval additions.
 As most of the castle’s present-day appearance dates to the 18th and 19th centuries.

 Carreg Cennen Castle, Wales

 Wales is home to more castles per square mile than anywhere else in the world.
 Carreg Cennen, out of them, is one of the most beautiful castles even today because of its rugged location on a limestone hilltop in the Brecon Beacons National Park.
-However, the castle is not in a very good condition and is ruined but you can still visit the place during springs and summers.
+However, the castle is not in very good condition.
+It is broken-down but you can still visit the place during spring and summer.

 Prague Castle, The Czech Republic

 Prague Castle is one of the oldest castles as its history dates back to the 9th century.
 It served as the seat of the president of the Czechoslovak Republic from 1918 to World War II.
-Even today, it serves as the residence of the Czech Head of State but still is open for tourists and visitors.
+Even today, it serves as the residence of the Czech Head of State.
+But still it is open for tourists and visitors.